 - Cook the rice by following the instructions as per your rice cooker. *1

 - While the rice is being cooked, put all the miso paste ingredients together in a bowl and mix well.

-- Divide the cooked rice into 6 portions.
+- Divide the cooked rice into 6 equal portions.

-- Shape and squish the rice in a piece of saran wrap into a triangle shape.
+- Shape and squish the rice in a piece of cling wrap into a triangle shape. *3

-- Heat a frying pan over medium heat and add 1 tsp of butter per one Onigiri rice ball.
+- Heat a cast iron skillet over medium heat and add butter.

 - Grill the Onigiri for about 1 minute on each side and coat with the butter.